 Employees easily make their elections through the portal.
 The shopping cart function makes it simple to understand what each plan option costs, as well as what the employer is paying and what employees’ payroll deduction will be.

 BerniePortal is industry-leading in its integration capabilities, which makes communicating employee elections to carriers easier than ever.
 The option you use will be based on carrier availability.

 After open enrollment, BerniePortal makes it easy to review elections and make revisions, as well as maintenance and benefit summaries year-round.
-Whether it’s a new hire or a new baby, employers and employees can make changes and maintain accurate records directly through BerniePortal.
+Whether it’s a new hire or a new baby, HR and employees can make changes and maintain accurate records directly through BerniePortal.

 The open enrollment experience is far easier to manage online than on paper.
 Employers are starting to pick up on this as well—online benefits administration is quickly becoming the industry standard.